THE

 =”at least one a, at most every a is b”.

-In accordance with the above understanding he interprets trairupya
+in accordance with the above understanding he interprets trairupya

 as follows: